binaryedge/api-publicdoc/modules/service.md

 These are optional parameters that can alter the behaviour of the module.
 These options can be inserted into the "config" object on the request.

-  * user_agent - change HTTP User Agent.
+  * user_agent - Change HTTP User Agent.
     * "config":{"user_agent":"Test user Agent"}

 ## Schema